Qiaoyi-Li/FiniteMPS.jl/README.md

 ```

 ### Multi-threading settings
 - Only multi-threading is stable in current version, please make sure Julia is started with [multiple threads](https://docs.julialang.org/en/v1/manual/multi-threading/#man-multithreading).
-It will throw an warning to remind you when loading `FiniteMPS` with a single thread.
+It will throw a warning to remind you when loading `FiniteMPS` with a single thread.

   TODO: I will add single-thread mode and try to support multi-processing in the future.